Zero-Carbon-Travel-Project/ZeroCarbonFly/README.md

 ----

 ### Set Up Locally
 For the quickest introduction to ZeroCarbonFly, clone the repository to your local computer.
-Navigate to the corresponding directory where the repo is saved, then navigate to the ZeroCarbonFly folder, then run the following command on your Linux.
+Navigate to the corresponding directory where the repo is saved, then navigate to the zerocarbonfly folder, then run the following command on your Linux.

 ```python
 pip install --upgrade streamlit